Hong Kong itinerary Day 1: Iconic Hong Kong Island and the Star Ferry

 As you stroll, you’ll come across the Avenue of Stars, a tribute to Hong Kong’s legendary film industry.
 Modeled after Hollywood’s Walk of Fame, it celebrates the stars who helped shape the city’s cinematic golden age.
 The bronze statue of Bruce Lee is a perennial favorite, often surrounded by visitors striking martial arts poses, while handprints of actors like Jackie Chan and Anita Mui line the path, connecting today’s travelers with the icons of Hong Kong cinema.

-The promenade is also anchored by cultural landmarks such as the Hong Kong Cultural Centre and the Museum of Art, which add depth to the area beyond its postcard views.
+Along the Victoria Harbor waterfront promenade, you can find cultural landmarks such as the Hong Kong Cultural Centre and the Museum of Art, which add depth to the area beyond its postcard views.
 Together, they make this stretch of Tsim Sha Tsui not just a place to admire the skyline, but also a reminder of the city’s role as both a cultural and creative hub.

 The best time to visit is late afternoon into evening, when you can watch the skyline shift through three moods — bright daylight, the warm glow of sunset, and finally the dazzling spectacle of night.
 It’s a fitting finale to a day of exploring, and one of those quintessential Hong Kong experiences that never loses its magic.